sahq-azhar/TRM_Robocon2019/README.md

 **Specifications of Manual robot(MR1): -**
 * Operating Voltage : 12V
+* The Locomotion is achieved by interfacing the PS2 Controller joystick with the microcontroller
 * The MicroController is mounted onto the PCB designed using Cadsoft EAGLE
-* The Locomotion was achieved by interfacing the PS2 Controller joystick with the microcontroller
+* Rotary encoders are used as a feedback from the motors for improved precision

 **Specifications of Autonomous Robot(MR2): -**
 * Four Legged Autonomous Bot, Versatile enough to switch between various GAIT patterns
 * Operating Voltage : 24V
 * The ARM Cortex Microprocessors were mounted onto the PCB designed using Cadsoft EAGLE
+* Rotary encoders are used as a feedback from the motors for improved precision

 **Some photos: -** <br>